-Enter detailed explanation of how you came up with the personnel costs.
+Enter a detailed explanation of how the personnel costs were derived and allocated to the MCSAP project.

 Non-Sworn Compliance Specialists

 Compliance Specialist perform Safety Audits and some were hired to perform Compliance Reviews.
 The Compliance Specialist were introduced to MCCD due to officers getting promoted and leaving the Region and or officers retiring due to years of service or disabilities.
 Non-Sworn Compliance Specialits perform Safety Audits and Compliance Reviews for the MCCD division.
 MCCD has 9 non-sworn credentialed investigators that are fully trained to perform New Entrant safety audits and compliance reviews across the state.
 They perform the same duties of regular MCCD officers, but are civilians with no arrest power.